exercism/v3/languages/swift/exercises/concept/functions/.meta/design.md

 - `tuples`: Know how to create tuples; know how to extract tuple components; know how to decompose tuples; know how to create and extract components of labeled tuples
 - `conditionals-if`: Know how to define an if statement.
 - `conditionals-switch`: Know how to define a switch statement.

+## Analyzer

+This exercise could benefit from the following rules added to the the analyzer:

+- Verify that the `redWine(layers:)` function uses the five requested nested functions.